shayanmostafaei/2SMR-Bias_Map/README.md

   - one output folder
   - one short README describing the data-generating mechanism
 - Every figure should be reproducible from code stored in this repository
-- Every major manuscript claim linked to simulation should point to a script and output directory

 ## Main workflow